What’s the Difference Between Alzheimer’s and Dementia?

 The best way to make video calls to seniors with Alzheimer's and Dementia

-Many families may have difficulty keeping in touch, and seniors may sometimes feel isolated or abandoned.
-This can be devastating for people with Alzheimer’s or dementia who aren’t able to use popular video calling apps, and may not understand the situation.
+Many families struggle to stay in touch, and seniors may feel isolated or abandoned.
+This can be devastating for people with Alzheimer’s or dementia who aren’t able to use popular video calling apps and may not understand the situation.
 Let’s examine this issue and discuss some available solutions.
-Michael Cottam cares for his father-in-law, who has dementia and lives in…
+Michael Cottam cares for his father-in-law, who has dementia and lives in a nursing…